casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 To wrap up the article, we will shortly describe how to plot the final values of the model.

-The first few lines (1-5) creates the plot and "scatter" our data points by the test feature "MedInc" and the house price together on our coordinate system.
-We mark the lower bound with a green color, the regression model's predictions with the aqua/teal color, and our upper bound with a strong dodgerblue.
+The first few lines (1-5) create the plot and "scatter" our data points by the test feature "MedInc" and the house price together on our coordinate system.
+We mark the lower bound with a green color, the regression model's predictions with the aqua/teal color, and our upper bound with a strong dodger blue.

 Additionally, we want to plot a line through the middle of all the points to distinguish where we would normally cut off the lower and upper bounds when making a final decision on the price of a house.
 Therefore, we use the plot function and make sure to sort both the MedInc test feature and the predictions so that they fit into the plot.